 Hotspot Shield for Mac is all about performance and smoothness.
-This VPN has been around for a while, so they’ve been able to perfect their own technology, one of which is the Catapult Hydra tunneling protocol.
+This VPN has been around for a while, so they’ve been able to perfect their own technology, such as the Catapult Hydra tunneling protocol.

-While most VPN apps for Mac are based on OpenVPN, Hotspot Shield opts to rely on Catapult Hydra, which has significant performance benefits.
+While most VPN apps for Mac are based on OpenVPN, Hotspot Shield opts to rely on Catapult Hydra, offering significant performance benefits in the process.
 This makes the VPN particularly good for frequent travelers and people who often deal with unstable or slow connections.
 Add that to a server list of 3,200 servers across 80+ countries, and you’re bound to enjoy top speeds wherever you go.

 “What about security?”, you may ask.
 Hotspot Shield encrypts all data using top-of-the-line AES-256 encryption, which even the best hackers will find unbreakable.
 That, plus the kill switch, means that Hotspot Shield for macOS is a safe enough for torrenters, but cannot be recommended to political activists because of the US jurisdiction.